Eveble/eveble/website/docs/api/globals.md

 ▸ **handle**(`target`: Record‹string, any›, `methodName`: string, `index`: number): *void*

-Annotates method parameter as a handler for `Command` type(or other) - type that is used as first method paramter(i.e. for example below `MyCommandHandlingMethod` with paramter `MyCommand`).
+Annotates method parameter as a handler for `Command` type(or other) - type that is used as first method parameter(i.e. for example below `MyCommandHandlingMethod` with parameter `MyCommand`).

 **`remarks`**
 Since decorator is **executed before class instance is ever created**, we need to